 Here's How to Spend Christmas in the Cayman Islands

 Come one, come all!
 The Cayman Islands Christmas celebrations are as diverse as the people of the islands.
-It doesn’t matter if there’s no snow!
-After all, Christmas is all about the warmth of festivities and the spirit of celebration and not about a wintry night!
-The Cayman Islands becomes a Christmas wonderland around the time of the festival and you can do varied things ranging from witnessing the dazzling light displays to amazing beach parties.
+It doesn’t matter if there’s no snow.
+After all, Christmas is all about the warmth of festivities and the spirit of celebration - not about a wintry night.
+The Cayman Islands becomes a Christmas wonderland around the time of the festival and you can do various things ranging from witnessing the dazzling light displays to amazing beach parties.
 There’s something special for people of all ages.
 And who wouldn’t like to indulge in the lip-smacking delicacies – the Cassava or the Heavy cake, the Fruit cake, Christmas beef and Sorrel!

-What’s most interesting here at Christmas time, apart from the holiday activities and festive decorations, is the Cayman’s very own Caribbean Santa, clad in shorts and flip flops!
-Well maybe that’s a myth, but it’s a lovely idea!!
-Ever heard Jingle Bells with a Reggae beat?
-Come to this Caribbean Christmas heaven to enjoy this one of a kind exotic experience!
+What’s most interesting here at Christmas time, apart from the holiday activities the festive decorations, is Cayman’s very own Caribbean Santa at Camana Bay, dressed in shorts and flip flops.
+Or having the opportunity to enjoy a holiday dive in one of the many world class dive sites!
+Have you ever heard Jingle Bells with a Reggae beat?
+Come to this Caribbean Christmas heaven to enjoy all of the exotic experiences and more.

 As a very religious group of islands, you will find some of the most wonderful Christmas church services, carol events and musical extravaganzas in Cayman.
-The St. Ignatious Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols and their excellent band accompany them.
-The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services, to mention but a few!
+The St. Ignatius Catholic Church traditionally has a beautiful candlelit service in their outdoor courtyard each year, where children from the St Ignatius school sing carols - accompanied by their excellent band.
+The Baptist Church at Red Bay and Elmslie Church in George Town also offer beautiful Christmas praise and worship services - to mention but a few.

 Christmas is a time for old traditions and family gatherings and although Cayman is known for great local food year-round, there is nothing quite like Cayman Christmas beef for the most sumptuous feast ever!

-Because there is such an international set of residents living in Cayman, many of whom don’t have family here and may not participate in family Christmas gatherings, Christmas brunch at one of the Seven Mile Beach hotels has become a new Christmas tradition in recent years.
-All the hotels including the Kimpton, The Ritz Carlton, The Westin and the Marriott all serve the most amazing Christmas brunch buffets, as do some restaurants.
-Some are overlooking the Caribbean Sea and all are relaxed casual and washing down with endless bubbles (glasses of champagne or Prosecco).
+Because there is such an international set of residents living in Cayman, many residents don’t have family on-island.
+For those who may not participate in family Christmas gatherings, Christmas brunch at one of the Seven Mile Beach hotels has become a new Christmas tradition in recent years.
+All of the hotels, including the Kimpton, The Ritz Carlton, The Westin and the Marriott, all serve the most amazing Christmas brunch buffets, as do some restaurants.
+Some overlook the Caribbean Sea, and all are relaxed casual and washing down with endless bubbles (glasses of champagne or Prosecco).

-Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis as well as school offer all kinds of gift campaigns and fundraisers for those less fortunate.
+Christmas is very much a time for giving in Cayman and community service groups such as the various Rotary Clubs, Lions Club and Kiwanis and schools, offer all kinds of gift campaigns and fundraisers for those less fortunate.

-Christmas in the Cayman's is undoubtedly the most joyful time of the year in the Cayman Islands!
-But don’t take our word for it, come down and see for yourself!
+Christmas is undoubtedly the most joyful time of the year in the Cayman Islands, but don’t take our word for it, come down and see for yourself!